openpreserve/scape-xcorrsound/CONTRIBUTE.md

 * C++
 * cmake

-And the tools depend on FFTW3 and Boost program options.
+The tools depend on FFTW3 and Boost program options.
 These can be found as debian packages.
 And as rpm packages.
 On Mac OS X the dependencies can be installed using Homebrew (http://brew.sh).
-See install_dependencies.sh
+To build you also need ronn / ruby-ronn / rubygem-ronn

 Preparations Debian/Ubuntu:

-    sudo apt-get install libfftw3-dev libboost-all-dev
+    sudo apt-get install libfftw3-dev libboost-all-dev ruby-ronn

 Preparations Centos/Fedora:

-    sudo yum install gcc gcc-c++ glibc boost-devel fftw-devel
+    sudo yum install gcc gcc-c++ glibc boost-devel fftw-devel rubygem-ronn

 Preparations Mac OS X run

     brew install boost
     brew install fftw
+    brew install ronn ???
+NOT TESTED

 ### Build

-To buil the xcorrSound tool suite follow these steps:
+To build the xcorrSound tool suite follow these steps:
 Download the repository, change directory to the repository and run:

     mkdir build